What is Communicative Disorders and Sciences?

 • Our UB Audiology and Speech-Language Pathology Clinic provides services targeting early childhood through older adulthood in speech, language, hearing, vestibular, voice, and swallowing disorders.
 Learn more about the variety of specialty clinics and programs we offer.

 • Our approach to teaching emphasizes the role of research and evidence-based practice.
 Research in our department spans bench-to-bedside, and from early childhood to older adulthood.
-Implications of our research impact the diagnosis, identification, intervention, and rehabilitation of communication.
+Implications of our research impact the diagnosis, identification, intervention, and rehabilitation of communication disorders.
 Learn more about our research laboratories.

-The Master of Arts (MA) education program in Speech-Language Pathology (residental) and the Doctor of Audiology (AuD) education program in Audiology (residential) at the University at Buffalo is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts (MA) education program in Speech-Language Pathology (residential) and the Doctor of Audiology (AuD) education program in Audiology (residential) at the University at Buffalo are both accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 CAA accreditation.